The Demand Field

 Fix the demand

 Pick a real, validated human need.
 Not “people need better tools” but “couples making 50+ aesthetic decisions under time pressure disagree and waste money on revisions.”
-Name the buyer.
-Name the pain.
-Name the current inferior means.
+Name the buyer, name the pain, name the current inferior means.

 Characterize the current means